frc461/Rowdy24/doc/subsystems/SWERVE MODULE.md

 # Swerve Documentation

-Software implementation of the swerve module component on the Rowdy24 robot.
-The function of this component is to move in coordination with other modules to move the robot.
-This component contains two Rev NEOs, one for drive and one for rotation.
+Software implementation of the swerve module on the Rowdy24 robot.
+This class represents one wheel, a component of the drivetrain, on the robot.
+The [Swerve](SWERVE.md) subsystem is able to coordinate multiple instances of this module class to move the robot through the module class's specifications and tools/methods.
+Each swerve module contains two Rev NEOs, one for drive and one for rotation.

 ## Implementation

 ### Class Information

-The [`SwerveModule`](../../src/main/java/frc/robot/subsystems/Swerve.java) class does not extend the [`SubsystemBase`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/SubsystemBase.html) class, as it is only defined as a component of the swerve subsystem and is not functional on the robot without being configured by the [`Swerve`](../../src/main/java/frc/robot/subsystems/Swerve.java) class.
+The [`SwerveModule`](../../src/main/java/frc/robot/subsystems/Swerve.java) class does not extend the [`SubsystemBase`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/SubsystemBase.html) class, as it is only defined as a component of the Swerve subsystem and is not functional without being configured by the [`Swerve`](../../src/main/java/frc/robot/subsystems/Swerve.java) class.

 ### Variables